-Log - The Violent Incident Investigation Log required by LC section 6401.9, as found in Appendix A.
+Log - The violent incident log required by LC section 6401.9.

-Plan - The Workplace Violence Prevention Plan (WVPP) required by LC section 6401.9.
+Plan - The Workplace Violence Prevention Plan required by LC section 6401.9.

 Serious injury or illness - Any injury or illness occurring in a place of employment or in connection with any employment that requires inpatient hospitalization for other than medical observation or diagnostic testing, or in which an employee suffers an amputation, the loss of an eye, or any serious degree of permanent disfigurement, but does not include any injury or illness or death caused by an accident on a public street or highway, unless the accident occurred in a construction zone.